Longdvt/longdinh.github.io/_pages/about.md

   - /about.html
 ---

 My research is focused on the intersection of deep learning and robotics.
-I am particularly interested in developing methods for learning and planning in partially observable environments.
+I am particularly interested in developing methods for learning and planning in robot manipulation.
 I received my B.S in Mechatronics (talented program) from Hanoi University of Science and Technology (Vietnam) in 2022, advised by [Prof. Thanh-Hung Nguyen](https://sites.google.com/view/thanhhungnguyen).

 Recent News
 ======